rtCamp/Frappe-Manager/docs/reference/configuration.md

 !!! info "`bench use` moves it"
     Because rule 1 reads Frappe's file, running `bench use other.localhost` inside `fm shell` changes which site fm's bench-scoped commands mean, too.
 That is deliberate: one question, one answer, one place to write it.
-Run `fm info BENCHNAME` to see which site fm currently resolves to, marked `● primary`.
+Run `fm info BENCH` to see which site fm currently resolves to, marked `● primary`.

 **See also:** [`[sites."<site>"]`](#sites)